-Everyone joined him, despite our desperately hoping for the exact opposite.
-He was telling the truth.
+Everyone joined him, because he was telling the truth.

 I waited another hour, listening to heated accusations about who was to blame and how we as a nation should punish the perpetrators of this infamy.
 Some called for the immediate bombing of Iraq, while others condoned a-bombing Lebanon and Libya.
 I kept my accusations to myself.
-No one wanted to hear about a conspiracy.
+No one wanted to hear about any conspiracy theories.

-I felt like the deserter in THE RED BADGE OF COURAGE.
-The sight of Andrew, Alice, and my other friends at Billy O’s penthouse assuaged my dishonor.
-I hadn’t served in Viet-Nam either other than to protest the war.
+I felt like the deserter in THE RED BADGE OF COURAGE, but the sight of Andrew, Alia, and my other friends at Billy O’s penthouse assuaged my dishonor.

 ”It h-h-h-had been a near-thing,” Andrew stuttered on the balcony.
 “I mean my apartment is across the street.
 I heard an explosion and saw this paper floating in the air and I thought there was a parade, then the second plane crashed and I r-r-ran for my life.”